net-daemon/docs/docs/v2/started/tips_and_tricks.md

 ---
 ## The file structure

 All automation files are in the `netdaemon` folder directly under your configuration folder.
-Typically you access these files within vscode or any other editor.
+Typically you access these files within VS Code or any other editor.
 Your root directory in your editor should look something like this.:

 ![](/img/docs/started/rootdir.png)